Digital has transformed how we make business connections. But in the age of LinkedIn, are Business Cards still effective?

 4. Easy to distribute and display

-Business cards can also act as a static display, where people can pick them up as they pass by.
+Printed Business Cards can also act as a static display, where people can pick them up as they pass by.

 Exhibit them anywhere, including: